steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

     Python bytescodes should be delivered instead of source.
         This is probably not necessary since Solver is never exposed to the user.
 It's stricyly on the backend.

-    The web footer should remove the Login/Register buttons when the active page is Login/Register.
-        They are used for navigation not submitting the form.

     How are credentials handled in a ConnectionString in Production?